Offering in-person sessions in Oakland and virtual sessions for individuals residing in anywhere in California.

 “When we choose to love we choose to move against fear -- against alienation and separation.
 The choice to love is the choice to connect - to find ourselves in the other.” ― bell hooks

-Knowing how your past relationships and experiences impact you today is hugely helpful for how you move through romantic and sexual relationships.
+Knowing how your past relationships and experiences impact you today is beneficial for how you move through romantic and sexual relationships.
 When I work with couples, I am informed by Emotionally Focused Therapy which looks at how past experiences shape our current attachments needs.
 Partner therapy gives space to understand each other's needs, notice patterns they are stuck in, and forge new ways of connecting and being with each other based on who they are as individuals.
 This style of partner therapy is way deeper than "here are some communication tools," though I will provide those too, this is about deepening your ability to access communication tools.
 Think about it...when you are feeling unheard, unseen, mad, upset...you can have an entire encyclopedia of perfect ways to communicate...if you are activated and distant from your partner, well, in my experience, you are not going to be able to open that encyclopedia.
 Partner therapy tends to be shorter term.

 What brings people to therapy?